gruntwork-io/boilerplate/_docs/README.md

      file: echo "Boilerplate is processing file $1"
      end: echo "Boilerplate finished generating files in $2 from templates in $1"
    ```
-1. Consider open sourcing boilerplate.
-To do that, we may also want to open source the
-   `gruntwork-module-circleci-helpers` it uses in `circle.yml`.
 1. Support a list of `ignore` files in `boilerplate.yml` or even a `.boilerplate-ignore` file for files that should be
    skipped over while generating code.
 1. Consider supporting different types for variables.
 Currently, all variables are strings, but there may be value